What is the Scholar Lead Mentorship Program?

 You will complete a W9 form and will be considered “self-employed” for tax purposes.
 Tax owed will not be withheld from the stipend.

-You will receive a 1099-MISC form in January and will need to file a tax return and pay any taxes owed.
+You will receive a 1099-MISC form and will need to file a tax return and pay any taxes owed.
 While we cannot provide tax information or advice, we strongly encourage you to seek additional tax resources as needed.

 I am an undocumented Scholar.
 Am I eligible to be a Scholar Lead?